Sunset Optometric Center

 Scratchy, itchy, painful, or red eyes that persist may be a sign that you have a condition known as dry eye.
-Dr. Romeo J. Garza or Dr. Aira Canlas at Sunset Optometric Center in Los Feliz, California can remedy dry eye with medications or surgery.
-If you’re a woman or man in the Los Angeles area with dry eye, book an appointment online or call the friendly staff.
+Dr. Aira Canlas at Sunset Optometric Center in Los Feliz, California can remedy dry eye with medications or in-office treatment.
+If you’re in the Los Angeles area with dry eye, book an appointment online or call our friendly staff.

 Dry eye occurs when the quantity of your tears decreases or the healthy balance of your tear composition goes awry.